furkankaplan/StarSky/README.md

 # StarSky

-It's a Objc-C framework providing simple usage of Objective-C Header and Implementation usage with clean project struce.
+It's a Objective-C framework providing simple usage of Objective-C Header and implementation with clean project structre.

 You can just present SkyViewController provided by the framework.
 If it is needed, you can add new stars with `addStarInterface:` method of SkyViewController instance.